stovepilot/udacity_nano/project/readme.md

 `> python main.py`

 Runs through all the steps
-- Clean
+- Clean the data
-- Save locally
+- Save the cleaned data locally
-- Upload to S3
+- Upload the data to S3
 - Create database
-- Ingest data
+- Ingest the data from S3

 #### start_cluster.py
 `> python start_cluster.py`